Thousands apply for Hawking service ballot

 Within four hours more than 1,000 applications had been lodged and the numbers have been rising steadily, including from 227 UK schools, which are allowed to bring up to four pupils plus a teacher on one application.

-The foundation said it set-up a dedicated server to cope with the expected high online demand for places at the service next month.
+The foundation said it set up a dedicated server to cope with the expected high online demand for places at the service next month.

 Professor Hawking died after a long battle with motor neurone disease.